ReneG-AI/github.io/README.md

 ### JavaScript Structure

-- `main.js` - Contains the primary JavaScript functionality
+- `main.js` - Contains the primary JavaScript functionality (includes all browser compatibility fixes)
 - `config.js` - Site configuration and settings
 - Utility functions are in the `utils/` directory
-- Browser compatibility fixes are in the `fixes/` directory

 ### Adding New Pages